-The first time we made grilled pizzas, Lenny thought I lost my mind.
-The next time we decided to make them, I also decided our guests would make their own individual ones, he really thought I lost my mind.
+The first time I made grilled pizzas, Lenny thought I lost my mind.
+The next time I decided to make them, I decided our guests would make their own individual ones.
+He really thought I lost my mind.
 Both times, he was wrong.
-Grilling pizza is easy and having your guests make their own is a huge hit!
+Grilling pizza is super easy and having your guests make their own is a huge hit!

-Recently, when we had a warm pre-summer evening, we invited a couple friends over for pizza and wine.
+Recently, when we had a warm pre-summer evening, we invited a couple of friends over for pizza and wine.
 The only thing was, they would be cooking their own pizzas.
 These friends were newbies to our pizza dinner party concept and they loved it!
-As this was completely last minute (say 6pm) we were not prepared, so we had to use what we had in the house.
-The toppings we came up with was: black truffles, white corn, cilantro, prosciutto, caramelized fennel with red peppers, blue cheese, Parmesan cheese, and eggs.
+As this was completely last minute (say 6 pm) we were not prepared, so I had to use what we had in the house.
+The toppings I came up with was: black truffles, white corn, cilantro, prosciutto, caramelized fennel with red peppers, blue cheese, Parmesan cheese, and eggs.

 We have been meaning to give Celine a new recipe using her wonderful truffles and used this opportunity to exactly that.
-We made a luscious prosciutto and black truffle pizza with egg – it was amazing!!!
-Slightly salty and earthy with the creamiest of the just cooked egg!
-If you love pizza, prosciutto and truffles, this is your pizza!
+We made luscious prosciutto and black truffle pizza with egg – it was amazing!!!
+Slightly salty and earthy with the creamiest of the just-cooked egg!
+If you love pizza, prosciutto, and truffles, this is your pizza!

 parmesan cheese